jeffrsnblrdoo/jeffrsnblrdoo/README.md

 ## 🌐 Find me around the web
 - Feel free to check out my work on [GitHub](https://github.com/jeffrsnblrdoo) 🏆
-- connect with me on [LinkedIn](https://www.linkedin.com/in/jeffrsnblrdo) 💼
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/jeffrsnblrdo) 💼